fabtools/fabtools/docs/tests.rst

 Tox will also build the Sphinx documentation, so it will tell you about any reStructuredText syntax errors.

-You can ask tox to run tests only against specific Python versions like this:

-::

-    $ tox -e py27

-Extra options after a ``--`` on the command line will be passed to ``py.test``.
+Extra options after a ``--`` on the command line will be passed to the `py.test <https://pytest.org/>`_ test runner.
 For example, to stop immediately after the first failure:

 ::

-    $ tox -e py27 -- -x
+    $ tox -- -x

+Or to only run tests whose name matches ``apache``:

+::

+    $ tox -- -k apache

 .. note::